 Even worse is when a child was under 14 years old.
 Then, the crime is aggravated sexual assault of a child.
 This offense is a first-degree felony, which can bring punishments of up to 99 years in prison and a fine of up to $10,000.

 Not all teachers who are accused of improper relationships with students are guilty of the crime.
 Many may need a skilled and experienced sex crime defense lawyer to prepare legal defenses against such a charge.

 If you need a defense attorney for Houston, Harris County, Fort Bend County or Montgomery County, contact the Neal Davis Law Firm immediately.
-We will quickly provide you with a confidential and free legal review of your case regarding an improper student-teacher relationship.
+We will quickly provide you with a confidential legal review of your case regarding an improper student-teacher relationship.
 Then, you can decide how you want to proceed.